khaors/geocompr/main.md

 <p class="caption">(\#fig:bristol)Overview map of Bristol, with key parts of the transport network represented as colored lines for active (green), public (railways, black) and private motor (red) modes of travel.</p>
 </div>

-Bristol is the 10^th^ largest city council in England, with a population of half a million people in the city bounds (Bristol's travel catchment area is larger though, as demonstrated in the next section).
+Bristol is the 10^th^ largest city council in England, with a population of half a million people, although its travel catchment area is larger (see section \@ref(transport-zones)).
-It has a vibrant economy with aerospace, media, financial service and tourism, alongside two major universities, contributing to a high average income per capita (although Bristol also has deprived, low income areas).
+It has a vibrant economy with aerospace, media, financial service and tourism, alongside two major universities.
+Bristol has high average income per capita but contains areas of severe deprivation [@bristol_city_council_deprivation_2015].

 In terms of transport, Bristol is well served by rail and road links, and has a relatively high level of active travel.
 19% of its citizens cycle and 88% walk at least once per month according to the [Active People Survey](https://www.gov.uk/government/statistical-data-sets/how-often-and-time-spent-walking-and-cycling-at-local-authority-level-cw010#table-cw0103) (the national average is 15% and 81% respectively).